Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 > Project is: <u>ongoing</u>

-I will continue to update my project with new questions to allow the user to play frequently.
+I will continue to update my project with new questions to allow my users to play frequently.
 I also have future development plans which I have listed below.

 **Future Development plans**

-- Creating different levels of difficulty;
+- Create different levels of difficulty;

   - Questions of different difficulty
   - Breaking up regions further into smaller areas such as cities.

-- Creating different games based focusing on specific categories such as landmarks.
+- Create different games focusing on specific categories such as landmarks.

 ---